teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 ### Usefulness beats consistency across browsers

 Don't force one design that works everywhere.
-Make sure different expiriences result in the same outcome (making website or app usable).
+Instead, make sure different expiriences result in the same outcome - making website or app usable.

 ### Load only what is needed